 Folder Not Found

-This is another much talked about issue on the internet.
+The ‘Folder Not Found’ is another much talked about issue on the internet.

 Many users send their Mac folders on iOS devices through AirDrop feature.
 Well, there is nothing wrong in it.
 You can share as many folders as you want on iOS devices.